-Anderson, Dorn & Rader, Ltd. is committed to providing the help that you need with LGBT estate planning so you and your loved ones are always protected.
+Anderson, Dorn & Rader, Ltd. is committed to providing the help that you need with LGBTQ estate planning so you and your loved ones are always protected.
 Our legal team can assist you in identifying the unique issues that you face and can advise you on making effective use of legal tools to protect yourself and your family.

 Anderson, Dorn & Rader, Ltd

-Ongoing Concerns for the LGBT Community
+Ongoing Concerns for the LGBTQ Community

 The nation’s highest court finally took on the issue of same-sex marriage in Obergefell v.
 Hodges finally declaring that states must allow same-sex couples to marry and must recognize same-sex marriages from other states.
-While this is undisputedly good news going forward, it also created a legal quagmire for some LGBT couples.
+While this is undisputedly good news going forward, it also created a legal quagmire for some LGBTQ couples.
 Same-sex couples who previously married in a state that recognized same-sex marriage and then decided to end their relationship in a state that did not allow same-sex marriages may not have been allowed to go through a legal divorce.
 Worse still, they may not even realize they are still legally married now that all states must recognize same-sex marriages.
 Conversely, couples who entered into a civil union or other quasi-marriage prior to the decision in Obergefell may assume their civil union was converted to a legal marriage; however, it may not have been.
 As you can well imagine, a mistake in your marital status can wreak havoc with your estate in the event of your incapacity or death.
 Fortunately, a well thought out estate plan can erase any doubt as to your wishes and intentions.

 The right to marry now gives your spouse rights to many state and federal benefits to which you are entitled, such as veterans benefits and Social Security retirement benefits; however, it does not completely open the door to all such benefits.
 Moreover, the right to marry cannot force family members or even businesses to accept and acknowledge your relationship.
 If your family opposes your relationship, or worse, refuses to acknowledge it, they could try very hard to shut your spouse out of the decision-making process entirely in the event of your incapacity or death.
 The result may be a costly and emotionally exhausting legal battle that could have been avoided with careful estate planning.